vi945786/mixins/README.md

 ---

 ## Targeting An Element On A Super Class
-When you want to use `@Shadow` or `@Overridable` on an element in a super class of your target you can do so normally, unless an element with the same name exists in another super class of the target.\
+When you want to use `@Shadow` or `@Overridable` on members defined in a superclass of your target as you normally would.\
-When that happens you can specify which super class or interface that element belongs to:
+However, if multiple superclasses or interfaces define members with the same name, you can explicitly specify which one you mean:

 ```java
 @Mixin(Target.class)